A new gang of superheroes

 This theme tune was kindly written and Performed by Sarah Renehan/Calling Utopia

-I am working extremely hard to make 2017 that the Department Of Ability is published.
+I am working extremely hard to make sure that the Department Of Ability is published.

 So far I have been so busy drawing and promoting the Department Of Ability.
 I now have on my team Val Morrey a brilliant colourist and Leah Moore a wonderful renowned comic writer, who is putting my ideas into words.
 Then of course my extremely hard working agent Jess Buckman.